tsathoqqua/limadocs/docs/source/module/m_vendor.rst

 what you buy.
 The unique inventory is set by sending the room where the inventory is kept.
 ex: set_unique_inventory("/domains/std/rooms/storage");
-NOTE: only armor, weaps, vehicles are uniqued
+NOTE: only armour, weaps, vehicles are uniqued
 Unless the object has a is_unique() { return 1; } function in it
 See set_all_unique to unique everything